SaltanatFirdous/kingsguard-gem5/README.md

 - `tools/elf-ift/`: ELF preprocessing tools using ELFIO that prepare binaries to run under Kingsguard.

-  The Partition foldder conatisna n example program partitioned into enclave and host parts.
+  The Partition folder contains an example program partitioned into enclave and host parts.
 To compile the two parts, run make inside the Partition directory.

   To attach metadata to the compiled binary: